Japan Prize Foundation Fact Sheet

 1-12-32 Akasaka, Minato-ku, Tokyo 107-6035, Japan

-1) Recognize outstanding achievements in science and technology with the Japan Prize.
+1) Recognize and honor outstanding achievements in science and technology with the Japan Prize.

 2) Encourage the study of science and technology through research grants and promotional activities